kjsce-codecell/Chatbot-Codecell/README.md

 ### Features

 - `Register`- It took details and confirmed the registration of the user.
-- `Sing`-It was the keyword and initialised a sing along feture of the bot to continue lyrics to the song suggested by the user.
+- `Sing`-It was the keyword and initialised a sing along feature of the bot to continue lyrics to the song suggested by the user.
 - `Call`- One could call the bot at the no. provided and have a pleasant conversation with it.

 ------------------------------------------